Things To Keep In Your Car Kit

 I actually keep 2 pairs of gloves in the truck.
 One pair is a medium-weight winter pair and the other are work gloves.
 The winter gloves could become useful even during warmer months during cool rain or bad weather.
 The work gloves are a good quality leather and will become useful for any related task.

 I keep at least 2 flashlights… one inside the vehicle for normal use, and the other in the backpack.
 Both are LED flashlights for longevity.
-For the one in the backpack, I keep the batteries out of the flashlight because I figure it will be the least likely to be used and I don’t want battery acid leaking into the flashlight from aged batteries that I’ve forgotten about.
+For the one in the backpack, I keep the batteries out of the flashlight because it will be the least likely to be used and I don’t want battery acid leaking into the flashlight from aged batteries that I’ve forgotten about.
 I replace them once a year.

 I keep this exact signal mirror, but any will do.
 An inexpensive and readily available solution are those compact mirrors that the ladies keep in their purses…